 Today, England’s capital is a bustling city that truly has something for everyone.
 There are world-class museums for every interest, like the Tate Modern, the British Museum, the Victoria and Albert Museum and the Fashion and Textile Museum.

 Foodies can indulge in cuisine from every part of the world.
-There are sports, shopping and culture — not to mention a variety of unique neighborhoods surrounding the city like Covent Garden, Camden, Southbank and the East End — all just a Tube ride away.
+There are sports, shopping and culture — not to mention a variety of unique neighbourhoods surrounding the city like Covent Garden, Camden, Southbank and the East End — all just a Tube ride away.

-First time visitors must see Big Ben, the London Eye, the Tower of London, Westminster Abbey, the Houses of Parliament and Buckingham Palace, just to name a few of London’s bucket list attractions.
+First-time visitors must see Big Ben, the London Eye, the Tower of London, Westminster Abbey, the Houses of Parliament and Buckingham Palace, just to name a few of London’s bucket list attractions.

 Copenhagen – Denmark